department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/military-sexual-trauma.md

 Our services include:

-- Treatment under the guidance of health care providers who are knowledgeable about issues linked to MST at every VA medical center and health care clinic
+- Treatment under the guidance of health care providers who have knowledge about issues linked to MST at every VA medical center and health care clinic
 - Specialized outpatient mental health services focused on sexual trauma at many VA locations
 - Counseling with professionals who are specially trained to treat conditions related to sexual trauma at Vet Centers across the country
-- Specialized MST treatment in a residential (live-in) or inpatient setting—including gender-specific programs—for Veterans who need more intense care
+- Specialized MST treatment in a residential (live-in) or inpatient setting—including gender-specific programs—for Veterans who need more intensive care
 - Treatment and support for health conditions linked to MST, like:
   - [Posttraumatic stress disorder (PTSD)](/healthcare/health-conditions/mental-health/ptsd/)
   - [Depression](/healthcare/health-conditions/mental-health/depression/)